 Place them in a heatproof bowl and steam over high heat for 10 mins.

-When they are slightly cooled, add in butter, condensed milk and milk powder.
+When they are slightly cooled, add in butter, condensed milk, coconut milk and milk powder.

 Mix until smooth.
 If you prefer the custard to be sweeter, adjust with more condensed milk.